Easy Chicken Wing Brine Recipe

 Not only do you have to know how to use a brine, but you first have to know how to make it.
 Where do you begin?
 What ingredients do you choose?
 How do you put them together?
 It's slightly more difficult than using a dry rub as there are so many variables that it can be discouraging to try to align them to produce a tasty result.
 But isn't it worth it, so you won't make your chicken dry?

-While a recipe is very necessary for a beginner, I want to boost you out of the beginner level quickly by showing you what is behind the very easy chicken wing brine recipe I have to offer you.
-It is my hope that you can gain the confidence not only to follow the recipe, but also to create your own.
+While a chicken recipe is very necessary for a beginner, I want to boost you out of the beginner level quickly by showing you what is behind the delicious and very easy chicken wing brine recipe I have to offer you.
+It is my hope that you can gain the confidence not only to follow the wing recipe, but also to create your own.

 What You Will Need For This Recipe